godotengine/godot-docs/tutorials/shaders/shaders_style_guide.rst

 discussions, and tutorials.
 Hopefully, this will also support the development of auto-formatting tools.

-Since the Godot shader language is close to C-style languages and GLSL, this guide is inspired by Godot's own GLSL formatting.
-You can view examples of GLSL files in Godot's source code
+Since GDShader is close to C-style languages and GLSL, this guide is inspired by Godot's own GLSL formatting.
+You can view examples of GLSL files in Godot's source code `here <https://github.com/godotengine/godot/blob/master/drivers/gles3/shaders/>`__.
-`here <https://github.com/godotengine/godot/blob/master/drivers/gles3/shaders/>`__.

 Style guides aren't meant as hard rulebooks.
 At times, you may not be able to